The Siege of the North: Plot

 As nightfall nears, Iroh warns Zhao to halt the attack as the waterbenders would gain additional power from the full moon.
 Zhao cryptically notes he is working on a solution, but agrees with Iroh for the interim.
 Zuko arrives at the Spirit Oasis and engages in a battle with Katara, commenting that Katara has gotten much better at waterbending.
 As the sun rises, Zuko's power increases and he is able to defeat Katara and kidnap Aang's body, his spirit still adrift in the spirit world.
 The Fire Nation continues the attack on the Water Tribe, Zhao easily dealing with Hahn and his crew as they attack his ship.
 Iroh learns from Zhao that he found an underground secret library (Note: Later seen in "The Library") that revealed to him the identities of the Moon and Ocean spirit, from which the waterbenders derive their power.
 In the spirit world, Avatar Roku instructs Aang to find the only spirit old enough to remember the moon and ocean's spirit mortal forms: Koh, the Face Stealer.
-Aang visits Koh, a large, centipede-like spirit, who reveals he took a loved one's face from one of Aang's past lives (Note: Avatar Kuruk), and tells Aang that the moon and ocean spirits' names are Tui and La, "Push and pull".
-Aang connects that their mortal forms must the fish Aang saw earlier in the Spirit Oasis, which resembled yin and yang.
+Aang visits Koh, a large, centipede-like spirit, who reveals he took a loved one's face from one of Aang's past lives, (Note: Avatar Kuruk) and tells Aang that the moon and ocean spirits' names are Tui and La, "Push and pull".
+Aang connects that their mortal forms must be the fish he saw earlier in the Spirit Oasis, which resembled yin and yang.

 Zuko, dragging along Aang's body, struggles to find shelter in the middle of a blizzard.
 He eventually finds a cave to lay low where he laments on his struggles, comparing himself to his sister (Note: Princess Azula) who his father claimed was "born lucky" while he was "lucky to be born."
-Armed with new knowledge, Aang returns to the physical world, with help from the spirit Hei Bai (Note: Seen earlier in "The Spirit World").
-Flying on Appa, Sokka, Katara and Yue find Zuko just as Aang exits the spirit world and enters back into his body.
+Armed with new knowledge, Aang returns to the physical world, with help from the spirit Hei Bai.
+(Note: Seen earlier in "The Spirit World") Flying on Appa, Sokka, Katara and Yue find Zuko just as Aang exits the spirit world and enters back into his body.
 Katara quickly defeats Zuko, leaving him to die in the blizzard, but Aang decides to take Zuko with them, saving his life.
 As they fly back to the northern Water Tribe, Zhao enters the Spirit Oasis and captures the Moon Spirit, leading to the Moon turning red.
 Yue reveals that when she was born, her parents saved her life by allowing the Moon Spirit to heal her, granting her a part of itself, and now with the Moon spirit captured she feels weak.
 Aang and his friends return and try to convince Zhao to let the Moon spirit go, with Iroh furiously threatening Zhao once the Spirits were involved.
 Zhao lets the spirit go but quickly kills it, creating a lunar eclipse and depriving the waterbenders of their power.